mte-iisc/materials-iisc/_pages/links.md

 Prof. Praveen C. Ramamurthy (praveen_at_iisc.ac.in)<br>
 Prof. Chandan Srivastava (csrivanstava_at_iisc.ac.in)<br>
 Mr. R.J.
 Deshpande (rjd_at_iisc.ac.in)<br>
+Click <a href="/pdfs/safety.pdf">here</a> to view the complete list of safety coordinators.

 ### Covid Committee
 Prof. Praveen C. Ramamurthy (praveen_at_iisc.ac.in)<br>